anujgandharv/easytest/README.md

 5)DataContext class that contains thread-local variables that stores test data as well as the name of the currently executing test method.

-Some Examples of using the junit theories extension
+Some Examples of using the EasyTest
 ---------------------------------------------------
 <B>CASE 1</B>: Provides input test data in the form of CSV file at the class level, that is used by the test methods.